Horses, Cattle, Goats, and Sheep

 Ova detected include strongyles and ascarids.
 The test distinguishes between ova and provides an eggs per gram (“EPG”) for each.

-Parasight System for cattle, goats, and sheep is an approximately five minute test that replaces McMaster and other microscope-based technologies.
-Designed for in-clinic use, Parasight for cattle, goats and sheep identifies and counts round worms using an automated software counting algorithm.
+Parasight System for cattle is an approximately five minute test that replaces McMaster and other microscope-based technologies.
+Designed for in-clinic use, Parasight for cattle identifies and counts round worms using an automated software counting algorithm.
 The Parasight System outputs an image of the parasite eggs and provides a count in eggs per gram (“EPG”).
 The easy-to-use Parasight App provides a simple user interface to display, email, and store results.

-Cattle, goats, and sheep fecal matter is unique from horse fecal matter in both density, consistency, and diet.
+Cattle fecal matter is unique from horse fecal matter in both density, consistency, and diet.
 As a result, a 2minute centrifugation in a floatation medium is required to prepare the sample.
 In addition, the egg chamber used for processing and imaging is unique.
-For clinics who are using Parasight System for all three species we have things easy by color coding the test kit supplies: black egg chambers for horses and blue egg chambers for cattle, goats and sheep.
+For clinics who are using Parasight System for all three species we have things easy by color coding the test kit supplies: black egg chambers for horses and blue egg chambers for cattle.

-Proven to be significantly less variable and more accurate than the traditional McMaster FEC test method, the Parasight System for cattle, goats, and sheep uses the same hardware system used for horses.
+Proven to be significantly less variable and more accurate than the traditional McMaster FEC test method, the Parasight fecal test for cattle uses the same hardware system used for horses.
 The sample prep process and egg chamber filter are the only variances.
 Parasight is in use at major equine hospitals, ambulatory veterinary clinics and veterinary schools throughout the USA, Canada, and Australia.

 Which parasites are detected?